 One of the most effective tactics for generating more awareness and leads is LinkedIn.
 With over 500 million users, there’s tremendous potential to connect with new customers.
-Unfortunately many companies and individuals don’t know how to tap into this prodigious marketing machine.
+Unfortunately many companies and individuals aren’t tapping the true power and potential of LinkedIn.

 - Demonstrate expertise